What is a CSA? How does it work?

 How do I decide what CSA share is right for me?

 This will largely be determined by how much produce you currently eat and/or if you'd like to incorporate more fresh produce into your diet.
 Our Market Share CSA is great for farmers' market goers and people who prefer to choose their produce and quantity each week.
 Our Traditional CSA is a prepacked box (based on the week's harvest) delivered to a drop-site on a weekly, bi-weekly, or monthly status.
 Our weekly shares are perfect for families, couples, and those who cook regularly.
-Whereas our monthly share is good for those who just want to test out our CSA.
+Whereas our monthly share is good for those who just want to test out our CSA or possibly have many travel plans during the growing season.
 If you want produce for even longer into the season, sign up for our Fall CSA!

 What does an average share look like?
 What can I expect?